code-kern-ai/bricks/CONTRIBUTING.md

         part_of_group=["distance", "gdpr_compliant"],
 ```

 At the bottom of the config, you will find the section "integratior inputs".
+You can leave this section blank and leave it for the Kern AI team do fill it out.
 This section is mean for the bricks integrator, which allows the integration of bricks into our main tool Kern AI refinery.
 The integrator should always have at least the following structure:
 ```python
         integrator_inputs={
             "name": "levenshtein_distance",